florent37/Carpaccio/README.md

 #ViewControllers

-Carpaccio provide some ViewControllers, you can import them directly into your project
+Carpaccio provide some awesome ViewControllers, you can import them directly into your project

 Add into your **build.gradle**